epogrebnyak/abacus/README.md

    and entry amount.
 Thus we have no extra information for managment accounting or detailed tax calculations.

 6. Accounts balances can go to negative where they should not and there are little checks for entry validity.

-7. XML likely to be a format for accounting reports interchange, while JSON intended for `abacus`.
+7. XML likely to be a format for accounting reports interchange, while JSON is intended for `abacus`.

 8. We use just one currency.